Celesterenee7/tap-room/README.md

 #### React Fundamentals for Epicodus, 2/14/20
 #### By Celeste Renee Morton
 ## Description:
 The concept for this project is to build a website using React that displays a tap room where a bar or kombucha store can track their kegs.

+## Component Structure

 ## User Stories:
 * As a patron, I want to see a list/menu of all available kegs.
 For each keg, I need to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).